The basic research interest of Sanjay Misra, M.D., includes understanding the mechanisms of hemodialysis graft failure.

-Our clinical research interest lies in peripheral atherosclerotic disease.
-We are interested in outcomes and treatment of renovascular hypertension caused by renal artery stenosis.
-In addition, we are interested in lower limb arterial revascularizations.
+His clinical research interest lies in peripheral atherosclerotic disease.
+Dr. Misra investigates outcomes and treatment of renovascular hypertension caused by renal artery stenosis.
+In addition, he is interested in lower limb arterial revascularizations.

 - Animal models of hemodialysis graft failure.
 In his laboratory, Dr. Misra works with three postdoctoral fellows to study the mechanisms responsible for hemodialysis graft failure.
 They use animal models, such as the mouse, rat and pig, to understand why hemodialysis grafts fail.